Teeuwynn has been a professional author for many years. She has written professionally about TV since 2000.

-There have been hundreds of challenges on The Amazing Race.
-Some challenges are more interesting than others.
-The Roadblocks.
-Fast Forwards, and Detours below are some of the most memorable in Race history.
+There have been hundreds of challenges on The Amazing Race so far.
+Some are more interesting and difficult than others.
+Below are the top 10 most memorable Roadblocks, Fast Forwards, and Detours in Race history.

-In this challenge racers had to bring rickety cheese holders up a very steep hill to a storage shed containing 50 pound wheels of cheese.
-Each team had to get four wheels of cheese down the hill to another storage shed to finish the challenge.
+In this challenge, racers had to bring rickety cheese holders up a very steep hill to a storage shed containing 50-pound wheels of cheese.
+Each team had to get four wheels of cheese down the downright dangerous slope to another storage shed to finish the challenge.
 Just getting up the slope proved a challenge for many teams, while the cheese carriers proved all but useless.
 Making matters even more difficult, when racers lost control of a cheese wheel it turned into a fast-moving missile that threatened to mow down other racers.

-In this Fast Forward both members of the team had to shave their heads as part of a Hindu ritual for good luck.
-The producers liked this Fast Forward so much they used it twice.
-It first appeared in leg 9 of Season 5 when models Brandon & Nicole were faced with the choice.
+In this Fast Forward, both members of the team had to shave their heads as part of a Hindu ritual for good luck.
+The producers liked this Fast Forward so much they used it thrice.
+It first appeared in leg 9 of season 5 when models Brandon & Nicole were faced with the choice.
 They decided to risk elimination rather than shave their lovely locks.

-The second appearance of this Fast Forward was on leg 10 of Season 20.
-Married couple Joyce & Uchenna decided to shave their heads in order to win the Fast Forward.
+The second appearance of this Fast Forward was on leg 8 of Season 7 when married couple Joyce & Uchenna decided to shave their heads in order to win the Fast Forward.
 The choice was much harder for Joyce who had long braids, whereas Uchenna was already bald.
 Joyce & Uchenna went on to win The Amazing Race, so Joyce's sacrifice proved worthwhile.

-The Roadblock itself took place in Kolkuta, where the racer doing the Roadblock had to bring a mango, papaya, and a brick of tea to a tea auctioneer.
+The Roadblock itself took place in Kolkata, where the racer doing the Roadblock had to bring a mango, papaya, and a brick of tea to a tea auctioneer.
 On tables in the hall were thousands of cups of tea—only a few of which were the same mango-papaya tea the racers had tasted back in China.
 The racers had to drink an entire cup of tea once they tried it.
 They completed the Roadblock once they found the correct tea and presented it to the tea auctioneer.

 Mother and son team Margie & Luke had Luke do this task.
 Although it took most of the racers a long time to complete the Roadblock, it took Luke hours and ended with the team's exit from the race.

-What made this challenge so memorable is that Claire (of team Brook & Claire) somehow managed to cause her watermelon to ricochet backwards and hit her—full force—in the face.
+What made this challenge so memorable is that Claire (of team Brook & Claire) somehow managed to cause her watermelon to ricochet backward and hit her—full force—in the face.
 Amazingly, this did not actually break any part of her face.
 Even more amazingly, after taking some time to recover, Claire soldiered on and Brook & Claire avoided elimination.

 During the race, the country greeter who always appears with host Phil Keoghan at the Pit Stop said hello and goodbye to the racers in the greeter's native language, but none of the teams realized this would factor into the final challenge.